 Get the attention of specific people with a mention

-Sarah needs to get the attention of someone specific to help move work forwards, so she mentions Lisa directly in the message that she sends to the channel.
+Sarah needs to get the attention of someone specific to help move work forward, so she mentions Lisa directly in the message that she sends to the channel.
 Lisa gets notified that someone needs her help, and the whole team can see what’s happening in the conversation.

 Share files with the team

-When Sarah works with her team, she wants files and conversations to exist side by side so that everyone has access to the most up-to-date information, making it much easier to get work done.
+When Sarah works with her team, she wants files and conversations to exist side by side so everyone has access to the most up-to-date information, making it much easier to get work done.
 Sarah is ready to share a file, so she shares it in the channel alongside the conversation.